mullvad/unicop/README.md

 # languages, in this config.
 comment = { allow = ["ascii", "Currency Symbols", "U+1F44D"], deny = ["*"]}

-# For everything not comments, Rust falls back to the `global` settings above.
+# For every code point not in a comment, Rust falls back to the `global` settings above.

 [language.python]